Can auto insurance companies check your phone records? (2024 Insurance Rules)

 Legal Requirements for Providing Phone Records to the Insurance Company

 If you’re asking, “Do I have to provide phone records to my insurance company?”
 The answer is not necessarily.
-Although your insurance company may ask for your phone records, that doesn’t mean you are required to turn over the logs.
-Typically, unless there has been a lawsuit, you don’t have to comply with the request.
+If your insurance is asking for phone records, that doesn’t mean you are required to turn over the logs.
+Typically, unless there has been a lawsuit against you, you don’t have to comply with the request.

 In fact, it may be in your best interest not to turn over your phone records unless you’re legally required to do so.
 Remember, your insurance company will happily find a reason to deny your claim, and your phone records may be sufficient — even if you didn’t do anything wrong.
 Your auto insurance company can sue you, and that might change things.